lawliet89/docker-images/README.md

 - `images`: List of image names and tags to pull from registries
 - `force_pull_images`: Set to `True` to force a pull from registries even if images already exist on the control machine.
 Defaults to `False`.
+- `tars`: List of tarballs to load
+- `gzips`: List of Gzipped tarballs to load